Domestic furnishing in early modern Scotland: Beds for Mary, Queen of Scots and the Earl of Moray

 Mary returned to Scotland after the death of her first husband Francis II.
 According to the terms of her dowry she may have been allowed some furnishing from the French royal palaces including Fontainebleau.
 Inventories of furnishings and beds consigned to charge of her wardrobe servant Servais de Condé at Holyrood Palace in September and November 1561, written in the Scots Language may include such items.
 Mary was able to furnish her lodgings and council chamber at Holyrood with beds and furnishings appropriate to royal government.
 Eleven of Mary's timber bed frames, later stored in Edinburgh Castle, were identified as French in 1578.

 Many of the pieces listed in the two inventories of 1561, several described as old, can be identified in the inventories of her father James V and were probably unpacked from storage in Edinburgh Castle.
 Other royal property, including cloths of estate and jewels, was returned to Mary in 1556 after the Earl of Arran gave up the Regency.
 Mary's French wardrobe staff, tailors, and tapissiers constructed new beds in their workshop at Holyrood and restyled and refurbished old designs.

 Mary almost suffocated at Stirling Castle when a candle set her bed curtains and "tester", as the English diplomat Thomas Randolph called her canopy or head-cloth, on fire.
 A French poet, Chastelard, was found on 14 February 1563, St Valentine's day hiding in Mary's chamber under her Great Bed at Rossend Castle at Burntisland in Fife.

 Mary's half-brother, James Stewart, then Earl of Mar owned a "standing bed" of oak made by a man called Schange in 1562.
 Several carpenters or wrights in Perth and Edinburgh were called Schang.
 Patrick Schang made the beheading device known as the "Maiden" kept in the National Museum of Scotland.

+Mary's French vocabulary and the French words used by her clerks caused confusion in her lifetime.
+In 1584, Ralph Sadler explained that she wanted Turkey-work rugs to lay around her bed.
+A phrase used for these rough hairy rugs tapisserie velue had been confused with velvet cloths, tapisserie de veloux.